If you want to reduce the amount of trash that goes into your garbage bag, try COMPOSTING!

 It's easy to learn how to compost.
 There are a tremendous number of options for containing your compost.
 Some people choose to go binless, simply building a compost pile in a convenient spot on the ground.
 Others build bins from materials such as recycled pallets, or two-by-fours and plywood.
 And, of course, there are many commercial bins on the market.

 Garbage to Garden is offering subscriber-based curbside composting in Bath.
-There is also a self-service kiosk at 4 Old Brunswick Road where residents can drop off their compostable materials for collection.
+There is also a self-service kiosk at 4 Old Brunswick Road, Bath where residents can drop off their compostable materials for collection.
+The kiosk will be moving to a NEW LOCATION on August 3, 2020: it will be located at Bath Public Works (450 Oak Grove Avenue).
 For more information, visit, https://garbagetogarden.org/.